Petah69/Franky/Docs/WhatsFranky.md

 * Administrate all of the active directory parameters and functions
 * Create new group object
 * Delete the group object
-* See and administrate what groups the group are member of
+* Add and remove group members
-* Change all of the user settings like: Enable/disable the account, password experation date etc.
 * Export information to PDF or XLSX files
 * And much more...